Rejecting a candidate: why feedback matters

 Plus, it’s always a good idea to show that feedback is a two-way street and that candidates aren’t entirely powerless and at your mercy.

 We built Applied to test candidates only on what matters - their ability.
-We designed the Applied platform with candidate experience in mind so that even unsuccessful candidates will sing your praises and recommend your organisation.
-Find out more by reading our resources or starting a free trial of the platform.
+We designed our recruitment platform with candidate experience in mind so that even unsuccessful candidates will sing your praises and recommend your organisation.
+Find out more by reading our resources or booking a demo of the platform.